 A 28-year-old based on Vancouver Island, Canada, I grew up in rural North Yorkshire, England, with a love of writing and a zest for the outdoors and an active lifestyle.
 I embarked on my first experience of solo travel aged 19 and went on to become an adventure enthusiast in the summer months between my university studies.
 A necessary form of education, my travel experiences have given me a valuable insight into global trends in human behaviour and interaction.
-They have allowed me to witness the natural beauty of mankind and our environment, as well as the challenges faced by both in an increasingly digital, materialistic, and polluted world.
+They have allowed me to witness the natural beauty of mankind and our environment, as well as the challenges faced by both in an increasingly digital and divided world.

-My posts tend to be retrospective and thematic, allowing me to reflect thoroughly on all aspects of the travel and expat experience.
-I love adventure and photography, but in this blog I hope to offer more than tourist guides and pretty pictures.
+With a personal and professional interest in human behaviour, I love to journal and reflect, and my blog posts tend to be retrospective and thematic in nature.
 For me, travel writing is a chance to discuss sociological lessons learned on the road, in order to stimulate questions and help improve one’s understanding of humanity.
 Here I aim to share intimate observations and stories about my experiences that I hope illustrate how enlightening, inspiring and fulfilling travelling can be.
+Thanks for reading!